leouofa/language-accelerator/README.md

-# Foregin Language Learning Accelerator
+# Foreign Language Learning Accelerator
 Language acquisition is hard.
 This set of ruby scripts aims to make it a little bit easier.

 ## The Idea
 Language learning can get boring, so its important to learn from things that interest us.
-This set of scripts can read a PDF file, and output a list of words along with their usage frequency.
+This set of scripts can read a PDF file from any latin script language, and output a list of words along with their usage frequency.
+Non-latin script languages are currently unsupported.

 You can combine this with a little bit of Google Sheets wizardy and get yourself a list of the most frequently occuring words in the document along with their translation.

 ## How to Use It